szbokhar/2014USRA-nhm/python/witnesscam_gui/README.md

 The camera view will be displayed in the big box.
 Position the actual insect tray (corresponding to the loaded image) in clear view of the camera.
 Now click on the four corners of the tray in the camera view starting from the top left corner of the tray in the scanned image.
-This is very important (Include image).
+This is very important.
 Upon each click a small circle will be placed at each corner.

-Once all four corners are clicked, the scan of the tray will be placed in the big box, and the camera view will be moved to the small box, and turn black.
+Once all four corners are clicked, the scan of the tray will be placed in the big box, and the camera view will be moved to the small box.
+In the small box, the outline of the tray area you selected will be shown with a blue trace.

+### Calibration Phase
+One the tray area has been selected, a new window will pop up and ask you to calibrate the vision system.
+The instructions will be displayed on a button in the calibration window.
+Once the calibration is done, certain constants will be calculated (constants described at the end).
+You can still change the constants manually after calibration.

 ### Scanning process
-When the tray scan is shown on in the big view, the scanning process has started.
 When you remove an insect from the tray and completely out of view of the camera, the system will determine which insect was removed, and mark it with a blue circle and X. This indicates that this is the removed insect.
 When this happens, you can modify the **ID** in the text box, and the changes will automatically be applied to that insect.

 If the barcode scanner is plugged in and can act as a keyboard device, then simply scanning the barcode will be enough.
 The **ID** text box should automatically focus every time a bug is removed.

-Once the barcode has been entered, attach the barcode to the pin, and replace the insect back on the try where it was before.
+Once the barcode has been entered, attach the barcode to the pin, and replace the insect back on the try exactly where it was before.

 Now this process can be repeated for each insect.